fdroid-analysis/scala-appanalyzer/ANDROID.md

 he `scala-appanalyzer`.

 If you have trouble starting frida and encounter the error message that it cannot bind to its port.
-You need to check if `frida-server` is currently still running using `adb shell 'ps -e | grep frida-server'` and then kill the corresponding process.
+You need to check if `frida-server` is currently still running using `adb shell 'ps -e | grep ndk'` and then kill the corresponding process.

 ### 3. Final Configurations